venkatesh21bit/vendor_frontend/README.md

 ### 🌐 Edge Communication
 - AI runs on-device (Sony IMX500) with low latency.
-- Uses MQTT/HTTP to send real-time insights to the backend.
+- Uses MQTT to send real-time insights to the backend.

 ---